Patients Can Report Concerns

 If you prefer, you also have the option to contact and work directly with the health care organization to seek resolution of your patient safety concern and/or on matters beyond the scope of The Joint Commission’s review, as listed above.

-How to Report a Concern to The Joint Commission
+Reporting a Safety Concern to The Joint Commission or The Office of Health Facilities

-The preferred method for submitting a concern is through our online submission form.
-This is the quickest and most direct way to reach us.
+The preferred method for submitting a concern is through an online submission form.
+This is the quickest and most direct way to reach The Joint Commission.
 You also have the option to submit your safety concern or event anonymously.

-Online: www.jointcommission.org; Click on tab at bottom of page to “Report a Safety Event.”
+Online: www.jointcomission.org.
+Click on the tab at the bottom of the page to “Report a Safety Event.”

 The Joint Commission